Are your making efforts to build your online reputation?

-Knowing your present a petition should be the starting point for you.
-The easiest way to check your reputation is to search for your name or your brand name on Google.
+Knowing your current reputation should be the starting point for you.
+The easiest way to check your reputation is to search for your name or brand name on Google.
 The search results will give you an idea about what is stored in Google’s index against your name.

 The next step is to build your brand authority as an expert.
-If you are an expert in any subject, or your brand does something really well, then highlight that as far as possible through the content that you create.
-You can also contribute content to some of the professional groups in LinkedIn, Facebook and Google plus.
-Create Facebook Notes.
+If you are an expert in any subject, or your brand does something well, then highlight that as far as possible through the content that you create.
+You can also contribute content to some of the professional groups on LinkedIn, Facebook, and Quora.
+Create Facebook posts.
 Tweet regularly.
-Contribute to your Google plus page.
+Post engaging images and graphics to your Instagram profile.

-The list is endless, but the aim is one: build your brand as an authority on that subject, or the product that you sell.
-When you become an expert, then your SEO efforts also bear fruit.
-Google will notice this and start featuring your website, social media profiles and content high up in its search engine result pages.
+The list is endless, but the goal is one: build your online reputation by positioning yourself or your brand as an authority on a particular subject, or the product that you sell.
+When you become an expert, then your Search Engine Optimization efforts also bear fruit.
+Google will notice this and start featuring your website, social media profiles, and content high up in its search engine result pages.

-Another great way to get recognized is to attend the major industry events that are held around the year.
+Another great way to build your online reputation is to attend the major industry events that are held around the year.
 Get connected to other experts and influential people.
-When you network regularly, both online and off-line, your reputation grows significantly.
+When you network regularly, both online and offline, your reputation grows significantly.

 The best way to protect your reputation is to keep your customers and other stakeholders happy with you.

-Let people know that you are not just a faceless brand, and your social media pages are not handled by robots.
+Let people know that you are not just a faceless brand and that robots do not handle your social media pages.
 Keep interacting with your customers regularly.
 Listen to what they say, respond to their requests and feedback, and try to resolve any problems that they are facing.
-If you are a business, then you might want to entrust some social media savvy employees or a specialist digital marketing agency with this job.
+If you are a business, then you might want to entrust some media-savvy employees or a specialist digital marketing agency with this job.

-To avoid the chances of your customers spreading rumours or negative information about you, keep an eye on what they are saying.
+To avoid the chances of your customers spreading rumors or negative information about you, keep an eye on what they are saying.
 If someone is trying to harm your reputation, then present the correct information to counter such negative publicity.
-There are many Social Media Monitoring Tools that make this process easy.
+Many Social Media Monitoring Tools make this process easy.

 Reputation building is an ongoing process and often requires expert handling.
 Online Reputation Management is the digital marketing service that you will need to build, enhance and protect your brand image in the online space.